xpack/xpack-build-box/ubuntu/README.md

 updating it, installing development tools, tex, the bootstrap and finally the XBB itself.

-To be sure there is enough space, before each build step it is recommended to clean possible dangling images:
+To be sure Docker will not run out of space while building the images, before each build step it is recommended to clean possible dangling images:

 ```bash